Meet our team

 – Managing Director/Head of Robotics

 Geoff launched his career in robotics in 2000 with the remote operations team at Magnox, working in nuclear power generation.
 After four years, during which he achieved Chartered Engineer status with the IMechE, he left to join OC Robotics.
-Here he worked on designing for remote intervention in confined and hazardous spaces with snake-arm robots.
+Here he worked on designing systems for remote intervention in confined and hazardous spaces with snake-arm robots.
 This took him into industries as diverse as aerospace, medical, construction and, once again, nuclear.
 After taking a career break to travel the world with his family, he returned to the UK in 2018 and joined Steve and Roger to lead Absolute Robotics.

 When not working with robots, Geoff enjoys helping his wife with home-schooling their five children or running and hiking in the great outdoors.